-DUP-associated psoriasis and psoriasiform manifestations include plaque, guttate, erythrodermic, pustular and reverse psoriasis (85,125-141) .
-DUP downregulates the Th2 pathway, and might lead to Th17 subsets shift and the activation of IL-23/Th17 axis in psoriasiform lesions (142,143).
-In patients affected by psoriatic arthritis UPA 15 mg provided a positive response on plaque psoriasis in 52.3% of cases (144).
-Gargiulo et al reported four patients with concomitant psoriasis and AD successfully treated with UPA for both conditions(145).
-Moreover UPA demonstrated effective in a 58-year-old female with psoriasiform dermatitis induced by DUP (146).
+DUP-associated psoriasis and psoriasiform manifestations include plaque, guttate, erythrodermic, pustular, and reverse psoriasis.
+85,125-141 DUP downregulates the Th2 pathway and might lead to Th17 subsets shift and the activation of IL-23/Th17 axis in psoriasiform lesions.
+142,143 In patients affected by psoriatic arthritis UPA 15 mg provided a positive response on plaque psoriasis in 52.3% of cases.
+144 Gargiulo et al. reported four patients with concomitant psoriasis and AD successfully treated with UPA for both conditions.
+145 Moreover UPA demonstrated effectiveness in a 58-year-old female with psoriasiform dermatitis induced by DUP.
+146

-However, the phenotypic switch from AD to psoriasis during treatment with UPA was recently described(147).
-In a randomized phase 2b trial of BAR a positive clinical response was documented in patients with moderate-to-severe psoriasis (148).
-Moreover, BAR was successfully administered in AR patients with psoriasis induced by bDMARDs (149).
-Currently no data are available on TRA and ABR in psoriatic patients.
+However, the phenotypic switch from AD to psoriasis during treatment with UPA was recently described.147 In a randomized phase 2b trial of BAR a positive clinical response was documented in patients with moderate-to-severe psoriasis.148 Moreover, BAR was successfully administered in AR patients with psoriasis induced by bDMARDs.149 Currently, no data on TRA and ABR in psoriatic patients are available.